David Ferrer: 2010: First Masters final

 Ferrer's next tournament was the Wimbledon, where he was the ninth seed.
-In the first round, he defeated Nicolas Kiefer, and then defeated Florent Serra in the second round.
-In the third round, he defeated Jérémy Chardy in five sets, with Chardy serving for the match at 5–4 in the fifth.
+He defeated Nicolas Kiefer, Florent Serra and Jérémy Chardy in five sets, with Chardy serving for the match at 5–4 in the fifth.
 In the fourth round, he was defeated by Robin Söderling, again in five sets, despite being two points away from the match on two occasions.
 Ferrer next played for Spain in the 2010 Davis Cup.
 He lost his first rubber to Gaël Monfils of France.
 Spain ultimately lost to France 0–5.
-Ferrer then traveled to Sweden to play in the 2010 Swedish Open, where he was seeded third.
-Due to his seed, he received a bye in the first round and defeated Fabio Fognini in the second round.
-He then defeated Pablo Cuevas in the quarterfinals to advance to the semifinals.
+Ferrer then traveled to Sweden to play in the 2010 Swedish Open.
+He defeated Fabio Fognini and Pablo Cuevas to advance to the semifinals.
 Ferrer also extended his ATP best wins on clay in 2010 to 31 wins.
 However, he lost to Robin Söderling in the semifinals.
 He was then supposed to play in the 2010 International German Open as the second seed, but had to withdraw due to a shoulder injury.